-There have been few studies published regarding the security aspect in a VXLAN environment.
-Most studies handle security in networking and focus on the security of Virtual machines (VM).
-Some notable papers in the field of data center network are as:
+Most studies handle security in networking and focus on the security of virtual machines (VM).
+Some notable papers in the field of DCN are:

-You et al. (2022) network overlay East-west and north-south traffic are managed by DCNs using firewall policies, policy-based routing, micro segmentation policies, and access control lists.
-Incremental verification techniques have been presented, however, they are inefficient or do not support specific network forwarding features.
+You et al. network overlay East-west and north-south traffic are managed by DCNs using firewall policies, policy-based routing, micro segmentation policies, and access control lists.
+Incremental verification techniques have been presented; however, they are inefficient or do not support specific network forwarding features.
 Test results demonstrate the accuracy and speed of incremental verification techniques.
-In terms of all-pair reachability, verifier outperforms current methods by up to 10x, for networks with 200 leaves, finishing the change-impact analysis in 15 seconds (4000 subnets and 16 million pairs) [13].
+In terms of all-pair reachability, verifier outperforms current methods by up to ×10, for networks with 200 leaves, finishing the change-impact analysis in 15 s (4000 subnets and 16 million pairs).^[13]

-Salazar-Chacón and Marrone (2022) provide an Open Networking paradigm-based VXLAN proof-of-concept emulation and uses two approaches to validate the protocol's stated properties: The uncommon procedures known as Ethernet VPN (EVPN) and Lightweight Network Virtualization (LNV) provide scalable, affordable, and high-performing options for large-scale deployments [14].
+Salazar-Chacón and Marrone provide an open networking paradigm-based VXLAN proof-of-concept emulation and use two approaches to validate the protocol's stated properties: The uncommon procedures known as EVPN and lightweight network virtualization (LNV) provide scalable, affordable, and high-performing options for large-scale deployments.^[14]

-Radoii and Rîncu (2022) in order to move towards a more centralized, integrated system, the costs of implementing and managing each device separately have decreased due to the improvement of dedicated networks as well as switching and routing capabilities.
-This article demonstrates the necessity of replacing the conventional network designs and protocols, including the VPC and Spanning Tree Protocol, by presenting the new network architecture and associated protocols for both the control plane and the data plane [15].
+RadoiandRincu, to move toward a more centralized, integrated system, the costs of implementing and managing each device separately have decreased due to the improvement of dedicated networks as well as switching and routing capabilities.
+This article demonstrates the necessity of replacing the conventional network designs and protocols, including the virtual port channel and spanning tree protocol, by presenting the new network architecture and associated protocols for both the control plane and the data plane.^[15]

-Lee and Lee (2021) suggest a scalable, secure Internet of Things (SSI) network architecture that shields IoT devices from security threats while preserving their processing power.
-VPN on Layer 2 Data connection frame encryption is offered by SSI, which is less demanding than TCP/IP VPN.
-Scalable layer 2 VPNs are offered by L2TP and VXLAN, whereas MACsec encrypts frames.
-SSI decreases CPU utilization by 31.6% and enhances network performance by 30% when compared to IoT networks using OpenVPN [16].
+Lee and Lee suggest a scalable, secure internet of things (SSI) network architecture that shields internet of things (IoT) devices from security threats while preserving their processing power.
+VPN on Layer 2 data connection frame encryption is offered by SSI, which is less demanding than Transmission Control Protocol/IP VPN.
+Scalable Layer 2 VPNs are offered by L2 tunneling protocol and VXLAN, whereas MACsec encrypts frames.
+SSI decreases central processing unit utilization by 31.6% and enhances network performance by 30% when compared to IoT networks using OpenVPN.^[16]